 And he’s already a natural on stage

 Perhaps comedy is somewhere in George’s future, if his nativity play is anything to go by.
-Last December, William disclosed: ‘I went to my boy’s nativity play.
+In December 2018, William disclosed: ‘I went to my boy’s nativity play.
 It was funny.’
 As for the role George was lucky enough to play?
 ‘He was a sheep.’
 Of course.

 He listens to The Gruffalo